Mikopet/homeworks/bvtech/README.md

 I will use `bootstrap` and maybe a `toastr`.
 Keep it very simple.

-### 1) ProxyWrapper ~
+### 1) The Proxy Wrapper ~ 2-3 hours

 We need a HTTP client.
-We can use the built-in, or we can use a smarter one listed here: https://www.ruby-toolbox.com/categories/http_clients
+We could have used the built-in solution, but for now a smarter one called `Faraday` will be used.

-I do not decided yet, first create the test.
+More solutions are here, to extend the proxywrapper to use whatever we want: https://www.ruby-toolbox.com/categories/http_clients

 ( there is a `proxy_fetcher` gem too.
 It seems buggy... :/ )

+To be honest, this PoC took much more time what it deserves...
+...and that only proxy service stopped working properly...

+Whatever, I will fix it later if I will have the mood.
+Now mocking this part...